PULP ARTISTS

 He married Lea Nation on June 23, 1958.
 They moved to Connecticut and raised two children, Katherine and Dana.

-In the early 1960s he began to receive portrait commissions, and he was soon a nationally-celebrated portrait painter.
-He has painted over 600 portraits of artists, dignitaries, corporate leaders, Hollywood Stars and Presidents.
+In the early 1960s he began to receive portrait commissions, and soon became a nationally-celebrated portrait artist.
+He painted hundreds of portraits of artists, dignitaries, corporate leaders, Hollywood Stars and Presidents.

-In 1999 he was awarded the Copley Medal by the Smithsonian National Portrait Gallery in Washington, D.C.
+In 1999 the artist was awarded the Copley Medal by the Smithsonian National Portrait Gallery in Washington, D.C.

-Ray Kinstler is very busy painting every day in his historic landmark art studio at the National Arts Club in NYC.
+The artist maintained a remarkable schedule of productivity, painting commissioned portraits in his historic art studio at the National Arts Club in NYC.

 <<BACK HOME GIFT SHOP CONTACT LINKS NEXT>>